jenapp/inomial/docs/graphql/graphql-intro.rst

 GraphQL was internally developed by Facebook.
 It was publicly released in 2015.

-For more information about the history of GrapgQL see `GraphQL.org
+For more information about the history of GraphQL see `GraphQL.org
 <https://graphql.org>`_.

 Why is Inomial using GraphQL?